thutt/oberon/README.md

 this project may be useful to you.
 It provides a good introductory platform for these topics, without being too large to understand.

-The system is known to work on Linux and Raspberry Pi.
+The system is known to work on Linux, Raspberry Pi, and the Ubuntu distribution of WSL 2.

 It should not be terribly difficult to port to other operating systems, but it will be easier to port to POSIX-style hosts than